nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 ### Intro To Android Studio

-We are going to build "Task Master" project that will build upon
+We are going to build "Task Master" project that will build upon for the remainder of this course.

 Do lots of exercising with UI Constraints to experience how they impact the UI in the emulator.